pearsonkyle/swagger-llm-ui/README.md

 ## Configure LLM Settings

-This plugin uses client-side JavaScript to connect to your local LLM provider.
-You can configure it in the **LLM Settings** tab in the Swagger UI:
 - **Provider**: Choose your local LLM provider (Ollama, LM Studio, vLLM, or Custom)
 - **API URL**: Enter the API endpoint for your LLM (e.g. `http://localhost:1234/v1` for LMStudio)
 - **Test Connection**: Verify that the plugin can connect to your LLM provider and select a model from the drop down after.